-The predefined relational operators are equality (==), less than (<), greater than (>), non-equality to (!=), greater than or equal to (<=).
+The predefined relational operators are equality (==), less than (<), greater than (>), non-equality to (!=), greater than or equal to (>=) and less than or equal to (<=).
 The result type of all these operations is boolean.

 The relational operators less than (<), greater than (>), greater than or equal to (>=), and less than or equal to (<=) shall have only operands of type integer (including derivations of integer), float (including derivations of float), or instances of the same enumerated type.
 It is not allowed to compare instances of different root types.